7 Things to Bring on Your Bruce Peninsula Adventure (And 3 You Can Leave at Home)

 1. Your Camera, GoPro, Smartphone, etc.

-If all you’re packing is a smartphone, get ready for the best selfies ever!
+Dramatic, jagged escarpment cliff walls, stunning Lake Huron sunsets and picturesque cottages set against the ultramarine depths of Georgian Bay make the Bruce Peninsula a landscape photographer’s dream.
+Look closer and watch your step!
+Colourful orchids and wildflowers, hundreds of species of birds, and ancient fossils – remnants of the coral reef that lay here 400 million years ago – all beg for your lens and attention.
+If all you are packing is a smartphone, get ready for the best selfies ever!
 If you have room for lenses, you may want to bring a telephoto to capture wildlife in the distance, a wide lens for sweeping landscapes, and a macro lens for the variety of flora in the area.
 Throw in a rain cover and extra memory cards, as well, then check out these Top 7 Places to Take a Picture on the Bruce Peninsula.

 2. A Reusable Water Bottle

+It’s important that you stay hydrated as you swim, hike, and explore your way around the Bruce Peninsula.
+However, we also owe it to our pristine environment to help keep it that way by reducing as much plastic water bottle waste as possible.
 The water here is potable unless otherwise marked, and you’ll find water bottle refilling stations in Tobermory, Lion’s Head, and at the National Park Visitors Centre.
-And although the peninsula might seem at times desolate and isolated, you’re never more than a 30-minute drive from a village or store on the highway, except while hiking.
-Hiker’s are reminded to bring extra water with them on hikes.
+And although the peninsula might seem isolated, you’re never more than a 30-minute drive from a village or store on the highway, except while hiking.
+Hiker’s are reminded to bring extra water with them.

 3. Good Walking Shoes or Hiking Boots

-You’ll find Explore the Bruce’s 10 Best Hikes of the Bruce Trail here and can access the Bruce Trail from various points in each of the Bruce Peninsula Explorer self-guided tours.
+The Bruce Trails spans all the way from the Niagara Region to the tip of the Bruce, where you’ll find some of the best trails, vantage points and beaches around!
+The Bruce Peninsula offers 264 kilometres of exceptional hiking trails, with options to suit hikers from beginners to advanced.
+You’ll find Explore the Bruce’s 10 Best Hikes of the Bruce Trail here and can access the Bruce Trail from various points.
 Running shoes with rubber soles are fine for easier trails, while you might appreciate the extra support of hiking shoes or boots on more difficult trails.
 Whatever you do, just don’t attempt the trails in flip-flops!
 Poison ivy thrives on these rocky trails and you don’t want to come in contact.

 4. Your Senses of Wonder and Adventure

+Leave any stress, worries, anxiety or cynicism behind and open yourself up to the wonder and adventure of the Bruce.
+This little corner of the world is home to 43 delicate varieties of orchids, some of Ontario’s best beaches, 20 types of fern, old growth forest over 800 years old in places, and endangered species such as the Eastern Massasauga rattlesnake.
+Solid dolomite forms ‘flowerpots’ and dramatic rock ledges as the softer layers of shale and sandstone beneath it erodes.
 Even among the ecological diversity and vulnerability of this environment, adventurers are right at home.
 In fact, they tend to be most passionate about protecting the peninsula for years to come!
 Among the members of conservation groups such as the Bruce Peninsula Environment Group and Bruce Peninsula Biosphere Association, you’ll find avid hikers and birders, kiteboarders, paddlers and kayakers, stand-up paddleboarders, rock climbers and more.
 Each year, they’re joined by adventurers and outdoor enthusiasts from the world over, drawn to experience the wonder of the Bruce.

 5. The Official Bruce Trail Reference Guide